erroronline1/caro/readme.md

 ### Manual

 Set up the manual according to your users comprehension.
 While editing single entries you can select affected permission roles to unclutter the landing page display for others.
+On installation a default manual will be inserted in the [default language](#runtime-variables).

 ## Communication